lusandicpt024-sys/AI-Autofill-and-Autotyper/SETUP_GUIDE.md

 ## 🛡️ Privacy & Security

-- **API Key Storage**: Securely stored in Firefox's encrypted storage
+- **API Key Storage**: Securely stored in browser's encrypted storage
 - **No Data Collection**: Questions and answers not logged
 - **Local Processing**: All detection happens in your browser
 - **Optional AI**: Can be used without AI features